-A history on foot: How Mumbai’s cosmopolitan history shaped Indian nationalism
+A history on foot: How Mumbai’s cosmopolitan past shaped Indian nationalism

 The peaceful tree-lined avenue, still housing some old-style bungalows, stands in stark contrast to the wider neighborhood where traditional homes have given way to multistory redevelopment projects.
 Located in the Gamdevi area, Mani Bhavan, like Sardar Griha, was in the heart of an Indian neighborhood where Parsis, as well as other Gujarati and Marathi communities lived.

-Today, Mani Bhavan is a museum and library dedicated to Gandhi’s life, But when Gandhi would live there during his visits from 1917 to 1935, it was the house of his friend, admirer and host, Revashankar Jagjeevandas Jhaveri.
+Today, Mani Bhavan is a museum and library dedicated to Gandhi’s life.
+But when Gandhi would live there during his visits from 1917 to 1935, it was the house of his friend, admirer and host, Revashankar Jagjeevandas Jhaveri.
 As the freedom movement evolved under Gandhi’s leadership in the 1920s and 30s, Mani Bhavan also served as his political base in the city.
 Here, Gandhi built upon the public sentiments that Tilak had cultivated, but his political methods significantly expanded and deepened the movement’s participant and funder base.

 Gandhi’s cultural affinities were with the city’s Gujarati traders and Marwari and Gujarati business elites like his mate, Revashankar Jhaveri.
 A substantial portion of the financial support his movement received was from this politically moderate and affluent class.